UPDATED: 8:30 a.m. May 19, 2021

 After breaking away from the Nation, Malcolm X announced that members who remained loyal to Elijah Muhammad, the founder and leader of the Nation, were plotting to kill him.
 One week before he was killed, someone threw Molotov cocktails into his Queens, New York home.

-The growing hostility between the Nation and Malcolm X ended with gunmen fatally shooting him at the Audubon Ballroom in Harlem while he was delivering a lecture.
+The growing hostility between the Nation and Malcolm X ended with gunmen fatally shooting him at the Audubon Ballroom on Feb.
+21, 1965, in Harlem.